ur2136/CodingChallenge/README.md

 where `<name-of-zendesk-subdomain>` is the name of the zendesk subdomain and `<oauth-authorization-access-token>` is the oauth authorization access token for the user.

-Now install node modules required for the project using :
+Now install node modules required for the project (in the root directory) using :

 `npm install`

-Now to run the app, use the command :
+Now to run the app, use the command (in the root directory) :

 `node app`